PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 > bravest, at such a time; Eros would inspire him.
 That courage which, as Homer says, the god
 > breathes into the souls of some heroes, Eros of his own nature infuses into the lover."

-And that's, for me, the courage, the will to die for each other, the avoidance of shameful acts...
+And that's it for me - the courage, the will to die for each other, the avoidance of shameful acts...

 It is all about a **partnership that lovers built**.
 And that's it.